andrevidela/Research-report/RealEstateMemory.md

 ```

 In this paper we are going to inspect the last case.
 How can we detect that a reference is unique and can therefore
 be updated in-place _or_ deleted after its use.
-For example
+Let us start with a very traditional example

 ```
 universe : IO ()